Upgrading BOSH Director on AWS

 Page last updated:

-This topic describes how to upgrade BOSH Director for Pivotal Platform on Amazon Web Services (AWS).
+This topic describes how to upgrade BOSH Director for Ops Manager on Amazon Web Services (AWS).

 Complete the tasks in this topic as part of the Ops Manager upgrade process.
-For more information, see Task 2: Upgrade Ops Manager and Installed Products to v2.11 in Upgrading Pivotal Platform.
+For more information, see Task 2: Upgrade Ops Manager and Installed Products to v2.8 in Upgrading Ops Manager.

 In this procedure, you create an Ops Manager VM instance to host the upgraded version of Ops Manager.
 Then, to complete the Ops Manager upgrade, you export your existing Ops Manager installation onto this new VM.

-For Pivotal Platform installations on AWS, the VM that hosts the new version of Ops Manager uses an Amazon Machine Image (AMI) specific to your region.
+For Ops Manager installations on AWS, the VM that hosts the new version of Ops Manager uses an Amazon Machine Image (AMI) specific to your region.

 To create an Ops Manager VM instance: